a-l-partis/SLEEC-ADAPT/README.md

 ### 1️⃣ Install Homebrew (if not installed)

-Follow the instuctions found in this [link](https://docs.brew.sh/Installation).
+Follow the instructions found in this [link](https://docs.brew.sh/Installation).

 ### 2️⃣ Install Python